Perkins School for the Blind - New Transition Program

-Building Capacity in Pre-service Teachers to Collaborate Successfully with Parents of Children with ASDs and Related Disorders
+Building Capacity in Pre-service Teachers for Successful Collaboration with Parents of Children with ASDs and Related Disorders

 The experience of raising a child with a disability is, without a doubt, qualitatively and even quantitatively different from raising a typically developing child.
 Educators must develop a better understanding of the experiences of families in order to promote successful and long-lasting collaboration.
 Educators are in a unique position to make or break this experience through their interactions with parents.
 While it is not possible for everyone to “walk in their shoes” of parents, it is entirely possible to increase understanding, empathy and better practices right from the start.
 Educators may, in absence of good guidance in training, inadvertently contribute to break downs in collaboration.